chemosim-lab/SlitOR_data/README.md

 Binary files and datasets for the SlitOR24-SlitOR25 paper.

+#### `supp data 2 SlitOR24+25_dataset.xlsx`

+List of training and test set compounds with their associated name, CAS, SMILES, and activity.

 #### `descriptors_list_*.csv`

 CSV file containing the list of Dragon (v6.0.38) descriptors used by each model.